complxalgorithm/TweetKeywordMapper/README.md

 # Tweet Keyword Mapper
 Search Twitter for Tweets containing a particular keyword from the command line, then write results to a CSV file and/or map the results using ArcGIS Pro or GeoPandas.
 It allows for counting the number of Tweets from each state using data from a CSV file without having to map the results.
 You can pull data for multiple keywords from the CSV file.
 You can append your count results to shapefiles (ArcGIS Pro & GeoPandas) or feature classes within geodatabases (ArcGIS Pro).

+There is also the counts.py program, which will display a count and percentage of the total for all unique field values within a CSV file.
+This program can display the aforementioned statistics for all unique keywords that are present within a CSV file, for instance.

 ## Requirements
 1. Python 3 - get the latest release [here](https://www.python.org/downloads).
 2. Pandas - learn how to install [here](https://pandas.pydata.org/docs/getting_started/install.html).